larsody/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 101-print_number.c is a a function that prints an integer.

-File 102-magic.c is a magic file
+File 102-magic.c is a magic file, that needs to

 File 103-infinite_add.c is a function that adds two numbers.